 The Academy Trust's Directors have complied with their duty to have due regard to the guidance on public benefit published by the Charity Commission (on their website at Charities and Public Benefit) in exercising their power or duties.
-We have achieved this by following our main objectives:
+We have achieved this by following our main objectives that are set out above.